-- Sustainable finance was incorporated in the Bank's strategic objectives as explicitly stated in the LANDBANK Board and GCG-approved Strategy Map and Performance Scorecards for 2022 and 2023. - The updated Corporate Governance Manual of the Bank incorporating the provisions of BSP Circular No. 1085 on the governance role of the LANDBANK Board in the implementation of the Bank's sustainability agenda was undertaken by the Office of the Corporate Secretary and approved by the LANDBANK Board. - The Investment Banking Group aligned the Bank's investment policy with the requirements of BSP Circular No. 1149 by incorporating sustainability principles as one of the criteria for investment evaluation with the Board-approved "Revised"
+- Sustainable finance was incorporated in the Bank's strategic objectives as explicitly stated in the LANDBANK Board and GCG-approved Strategy Map and Performance Scorecards for 2022 and 2023. - The updated Corporate Governance Manual of the Bank incorporating the provisions of BSP Circular No. 1085 on the governance role of the LANDBANK Board in the implementation of the Bank's sustainability agenda was undertaken by the Office of the Corporate Secretary and approved by the LANDBANK Board. - The Bank's investment policy is aligned with the requirements of the BSP Circular No. 1149, where it incorporated sustainability principles as one of the criteria for investment evaluation with the Board-approved "Revised Investment Policy

-Investment Policy Guidelines and Strategy of the Bank" and the revised Investment Plan and Corporate Bonds Assessment Form.
+Guidelines and Strategy of the Bank" and the revised Investment Plan and Corporate Bonds Assessment Form.